 Bail-in plans have been adopted by Canada, Australia, and Europe for future use.
 The G-20, representing the twenty largest national economies, rubber-stamped approval for global bail-ins late last year, as has the International Monetary Fund.
 Just last week, Austria suddenly dumped its version of FDIC insurance altogether.

 Governments facing economic annihilation across the globe are now legally authorized to seize banking depositors' savings, either all or in part, overnight, and without notice.
 The bail-in is a treasure map for bankers and governments at the next hint of worldwide economic calamity.

 They know the next meltdown will be your grandfather's Great Depression.

-Unlike the 1930's, there will be no point standing in long lines with hat in hand to ask for your money.
+Unlike in the 1930s, there will be no point standing in long lines with a hat in hand to ask for your money.
 By the time you hear the news, your money in the bank will already be gone.

 A great communicator who connected with his readers, the late Guy Christopher lived on the Gulf Coast.
 Writing for MoneyMetals.com as a retired investigative journalist published author, and former stockbroker, Christopher previously taught college as an adjunct professor and was a veteran of the 101st Airborne in Vietnam.